I keep getting an error message that access is denied, how can I join?

 We will not have specific practice sessions available.
 However, Zoom does offer free meeting licenses and we encourage you to sign-up as you will need an account to present.
 You can then start your own meeting to test the microphone, video, and share screen options.
 These will be the only options you need to present.

 Oral presenters do not have to have any presentation and can simply speak if they would like.
 Poster presenters will not be giving live presentations this year.

-Due to the limited amount of camera space, we are asking that only one author present during the oral presentations.
+Due to the limited amount of camera space, we are asking that only one author present during the oral presentations unless they are in the same physical space and can share a camera.
 We encourage other authors to be engaged in the chat and available to answer any questions.
 Your abstract submission required you to select one presenter and that person is who will be displayed as the presenter on the program.

 In cases when oral presenters are unable to attend, we occasionally promote poster presentations.
 This usually does not happen until after August 1st as that is when full papers are due for oral presenters.
 If you are not notified of promotion, then we have not selected your presentation to be upgraded.